 New and existing employees, members of the BOT, the Agency Board of Directors, medical doctors authorizing residential services, vendors and other affected individuals will be screened for sanctions related to participation in government-funded programs.
+Sanction screening will be done at the time of hire or onboarding as a member of CCDA, and every 30 days there after.
 The databases of the following entities will be screened to determine exclusion: